-The 10 Best Quadriceps Exercises for Beginners
+The 10 Easy Quad Exercises For Beginners | Muscle & Fitness

+These training vets take "old man strength" to another level, and they have some wisdom to share.Read article

+These strong, sexy couples give us relationship goals and make us want to do partner workouts.Read article

 Even beginner lifters usually have a pretty good idea how to pump up the “show muscles” like the biceps and the pecs.
-Attaining six-pack abs, too, is fairly straightforward, as long as your body fat percentage is low enough.

-But ask a guy what moves can build big, powerful quads, and you’re usually going to get two answers: “squats” and blank stares.
+Attaining six-pack abs is fairly straightforward, as long as your body fat percentage is low enough.
+But ask a beginner what quad exercises can build big, powerful quad muscles, and you’re usually going to get two answers: “squats” or blank stares.

+There are many ways to get bigger quad muscles they are the biggest lower body muscle group and already do a lot of heavy lifting.
+But to grow them and create a solid foundation for the rest of the body can be a surprisingly easy thing to do.

-That’s why we’ve put together this list of the 10 best exercises you can do to forge your quadriceps.
+That’s why we’ve put together this list of the 10 best quad exercises you can do to forge a strong lower body.
 Don’t worry, squats made the list.

 1 of 10